Six rules to avoid PR disasters

 Now, a Wharton business school study found that CEOs with a back door link to someone on the compensation committee received, on average, $US453,688 ($A601,294) more than those without such a connection.
 There was also evidence to suggest each unit increase in back door distance resulted in a $US82,733 drop in CEO pay.

 I examine the implications of the study in this piece.

 Based on that study, it's not surprising that there's now evidence showing that directors might have spread options backdating.
 As the Wharton study suggests, it's not what you know but who you know that counts.
 Or as the SEC's former accountant Lynn Turner told Bloomberg: ''The closely knit network of directors for these companies smells of good old boy cronyism directly facilitating the interests of the CEOs rather than investors."

 Still, the directors themselves might be also be benefitting from the close connections.
-Company directors gave themselves huge pay rises in 2006, right along with their CEOs, according to.
+Company directors gave themselves huge pay rises in 2006, right along with their CEOs, according to news reports.

 The reason for the increases has been put down to the increased time and effort that goes into attending a handful of board meetings during the year when there's increased regulation and scrutiny from Sarbanes-Oxley and regulators.

 Yep, the six degrees theory does not include investors.